sabytheo/NetPractice/README.md

 The project utilizes a training interface where the user acts as a network administrator.
 Through a series of 10 levels, the user must manually configure:

-IP addresses

-Subnet masks
+IP addresses , Subnet masks , Default gateway , Routing tables.

-Default gateways

-Routing tables

 ## **Instructions**